Kim Yun-hee

 Kim Yun-hee (born 23 March 1994) is a South Korean archer competing in women's compound events.

+Career

-She won, alongside So Chae-won, the gold medal in the women's team compound event at the 2019 Summer Universiade held in Naples, Italy.
+She won the gold medal in the women's team compound event at the 2019 Summer Universiade, alongside So Chae-won.
 She also won the gold medal in this event at the 2017 Summer Universiade held in Taipei, Taiwan.

 At the 2015 World Archery Championships held in Copenhagen, Denmark, she won the gold medal in the women's individual and mixed team events.
 She also won the bronze medal in the women's team event.